-- Have received or is qualified to receive funds directly or indirectly under a federal, state or local government program, or - Be administered by a federal, state, or local government agency or court, or - Be qualified to receive payment directly or indirectly from a federally or state-licensed insurance company, or - Be administered or recognized by a federally or statelicensed hospital, health clinic, or medical doctor. - A student may further regain eligibility upon successful completion of two unannounced drug tests which are part of an approved rehab program (the student does not need to complete the rest of the program).
+- Be qualified to receive payment directly or indirectly from a federally or state-licensed insurance company, or - Be administered or recognized by a federally or state licensed hospital, health clinic, or medical doctor. - 3.
+A student may further regain eligibility upon successful completion of two unannounced drug tests which are part of an approved rehab program (the student does not need to complete the rest of the program).

-The student is responsible to certify that a rehabilitation program was successfully completed.
+The student is responsible for certifying that a rehabilitation program was successfully completed.
 As with the conviction question on the FAFSA, the School is not required to confirm the reported information unless conflicting information is determined.